-The Schedule of Expenditures of Federal Awards presents expenditures for each Federal program related to the following agencies:
+The Schedule of Expenditures of Federal Awards presents each Federal program related to the following agencies:

 - U.S. Department of Agriculture

-- U.S. Department of Commerce

 - U.S. Department of Defense

+- U.S. Department of Homeland Security

 - U.S. Department of the Interior

-- U.S. Department of Homeland Security
+- U.S. Department of Transportation